gnieh/fs2-data/README.md

 ### Stream parser

-To create a stream of CSV roes from an input stream, use the `rows` pipe in `fs2.data.csv` package.
+To create a stream of CSV rows from an input stream, use the `rows` pipe in `fs2.data.csv` package.
 The default column separator is `,` but this can be overridden by providing the `separator` parameter.

 ```scala
 import cats.effect._